 Here’s the answer to some of the most common questions about what Restricted Stock Units are and how they work.

 "A Restricted Stock Unit (RSU) is compensation issued by an employer to an employee in the form of company stock.
 Restricted stock units are issued to an employee through a vesting plan and distribution schedule after achieving required performance milestones or upon remaining with their employer for a particular length of time."

 How does a Restricted Stock Unit (RSU) work?

-RSUs are a promise to issue stock at a certain point in the future upon settlement of the RSUs when certain conditions are met, and the vesting requirements are satisfied.
-Usually, vesting requirements are that the worker has earned them over a certain period and that the company was successful (was acquired or had an IPO, also called a Landmark Event).
-Once shares have been issued to the worker, the worker then owns them outright, and shares are subject to the company’s insider trading policy if the worker holds, sells, or otherwise disposes of them.
+RSUs are a contractual promise, from a company to a worker, offering stock if and when the company reaches a liquidity event or milestone.
+RSUs generally have vesting requirements known as triggers.
+The first trigger is usually time-based, the worker receives a pre-agreed number of RSUs each year.
+The second trigger is usually a liquidity event, such as an acquisition or IPO.
+Once shares have been issued to the worker, the worker then owns them outright.
 What makes RSUs stand out is that workers do not have to pay tax when the RSUs are promised.
 Only when there is cash to pay the tax are the RSUs converted into actual stock.
 The stock, of course, is then taxable as income at the market value upon conversion.

 What is the difference between RSUs and Stock Options?

 There are two significant differences that most people find to be decision points between RSUs and Stock Options.
 Risk and tax liability.